Biloma: Etiology

-Research and diagnosis have proven that Biloma's are secondary to biliary obstruction.
+Research and diagnosis have proven that bilomas are secondary to biliary obstruction.
 This process is caused by trauma or iatrogenic procedures.
 Iatrogenic cases are procedures such as laparoscopic cholecystectomy, endoscopic retrograde cholangiopancreatography (ERCP), radiofrequency ablation (RFA), liver transplant, resection, and biopsy."

 Pathophysiology

-Leakage of bile and destruction of the biliary tree are the most common causes of Biloma.
+Leakage of bile and destruction of the biliary tree are the most common causes of biloma.
 Destruction of the billary tree means that there is a blockage in the pancreatic or bile duct.
 Bile ducts are vessels that carry from the liver to the gallbladder.
 When bile becomes blocked, pancreatic juices cannot be transported to the intestines.
 Bile leakage causes inflammation in abdominal tissues or liver parenchyma.
 This results in fibrosis and encapsulation.
 Bile leakage is located at the biliary tube site with rare occurrences at the anastomotic site.
 Greenish-yellow bile is usually present as well as blood.
 This will occur if there is an infection present.
 Infections can lead to sepsis, abscess formation and inflammatory response.

 Diagnosis

 Diagnosis includes abdominal ultrasounds.
-A wide range of symptoms makes the diagnosis of Biloma difficult.
+A wide range of symptoms makes the diagnosis of biloma difficult.
 Delayed diagnosis 77% of patients resulted from abdominal bile collections and bile leaks after a laparoscopic cholecystectomy.
 Radiographic imaging is used to diagnose and confirm bile leaks.
 Imaging also determines if it is extrahepatic or intrahepatic.
 A radiographic image will also show to what extent the bile leak is.
 A computerized tomography (CT) is also used to diagnose biloma.
 CT scans will show fluid collection in the right upper quadrant of the abdomen.In order to localize the leak, CT intravenous cholangiography can be used to show the communication between the biliary tree and the biloma.
 Magnetic resonance imaging (MRI) will demonstrate signaling intensity on T1-weighted imaging, and signaling intensity on T2-weighted imaging.
 This means that there is a fluid build up.

 Treatment

 Severity of the condition will determine treatment options.
 Depending on the severity of the case of biloma, they will be treated differently.
-Laboratory and radiological findings of Biloma will help in determining the overall treatment plan.
-There are several treatments for Biloma.
+Laboratory and radiological findings of biloma will help in determining the overall treatment plan.
+There are several treatments for biloma.
 Treatments are symptom dependent and include endoscopic drainage, surgical drainage, or close monitoring.
 In asymptomatic situations, fluid collections can be reabsorbed and can be closely monitored without intervention.

-Considering that Biloma is a rare complication, most studies on successful treatment are derived from case reports.
-150 cases of Biloma have been reported and treated.
+Considering that biloma is a rare complication, most studies on successful treatment are derived from case reports.
+150 cases of biloma have been reported and treated.
 Radiologically guided percutaneous drainage is also a successful treatment option.
 However, in the result of a failed drainage of biloma, surgery would be the next option.
 Due to draining being the best and preferred method of treatment, patients usually have a very good prognosis.